nanditavenkatesh/Vector-Space-model-and-evaluation-of-word2vec/README.md

   2. Calculate the initial loss function and update the vectors using stochastic gradient descent (SGD).
   3. Recalculate the loss function and plot the updated vectors.

-- **Questions to Answer**:
-  - Is the model correctly predicting context pairs after the first step?
-  - What changes occurred after the SGD step?
-  - How do these changes help build word embeddings that represent word similarity?

 ### Part 3: Evaluating Word2Vec

 #### Part 3a: Word Analogies